RL1002 Charcoal Canister Heater Mount

 Once you’ve mounted the charcoal canister mount the additional bolt is included just so that you have all these bolts matching and looking good.
 Now your ready to drop in your new larger charcoal canister and have a smell-free garage!
 Just don’t start telling your buddies you have a V8 under the hood!
 But maybe you did that already… #ChevyYota Your secret is safe with us!

 Tip for future Charcoal Canister Preservation – While at the gas station filling up your Land Cruiser’s fuel tank, the gas station pump has an automatic cut-off mechanism for a reason!
 It’s there to let you know when the tank is “full.”
 Yes you can manually click-click-click in more fuel into your tank, but at the risk flooding the charcoal canister with fuel.
-The canister is only meant to extract fuel vapors, not “drink” fuel which does not allow charcoal canister to extract the smell in your nice garage kept Land Cruiser.
+The canister is only meant to extract fuel vapors, not “drink” fuel which does not allow the charcoal canister to extract the vapor, thus the smell in your nice garage kept FJ40 Land Cruiser.